tensorflow/mlir-hlo/stablehlo/docs/roadmap.md

 and start providing full compatibility guarantees.

 **StableHLO v0.9** will mirror MHLO/HLO, augmented with a specification for statically-shaped ops and initial compatibility guarantees.
-Per [compatibility RFC](https://github.com/openxla/stablehlo/blob/main/rfcs/20220912-compatibility.md), this release will provide 1 month of forward and backward compatibility.
-These modest guarantees will enable gaining experience with dialect evolution and allow some time for cleanups before full guarantees will be in effect.
+Per the [compatibility RFC](https://github.com/openxla/stablehlo/blob/main/rfcs/20220912-compatibility.md), this release will provide 1 month of forward and backward compatibility.
+These modest guarantees will enable gaining experience with dialect evolution and allow some time for cleanup before full guarantees go into effect.
 We are planning to release StableHLO v0.9 in Q1 2023.

-**StableHLO v1.0** will implement high-priority improvements, including cleaning up the frontend contract (with the goal for StableHLO programs to only include ops from the StableHLO dialect, rather than today's mixture of dialects and unregistered attributes) and providing a reference implementation.
+**StableHLO v1.0** will implement high-priority improvements, including cleaning up the frontend contract (with the goal that StableHLO programs only include ops from the StableHLO dialect, rather than today's mixture of dialects and unregistered attributes) and providing a reference implementation.
 Having obtained these improvements and resolved key specification compliance issues,